atbcb/ICTTestingBaseline/docs/introduction.md

 Examine example test processes first
 ------------------------------------

 Other federal groups have developed streamlined test processes.
 The work you are planning may already have been done.
 Agencies publishing their test processes usually allow other agencies to adopt and use them.
+Trusted Tester version 5 is a test process that is in alignment with this Web Baseline.

 Examine the advisory notes on each baseline test
 ------------------------------------------------